 What we’d like to suggest is that you take more time this break to listen to your student instead of talking.
 Try to sit back a little and see what unfolds.
 Read your student’s mood.
-(He’s going to be exhausted, so he may just want to sleep at first.)
+(They’re going to be exhausted, so they may just want to sleep at first.)
 You might throw in a few questions, but not many.
 And keep any questions open-ended and light.
 Don’t ask about every detail of life at college.
 (This is going to be hard.)
 Don’t press for information about grades and classes.
-(This may be even harder.)
+(This is going to be even harder.)

 Stay tuned to whether your student may be looking for an opportunity to talk or to share something with you.
-Sometimes we miss those moments because we’re busy planning what we need to say – or asking the wrong questions.
-By waiting and watching to see what unfolds, you may allow your student the chance to lead you where he needs to go.
-And remember that he may or may not need you to tell him what to do.
-He may simply need a sounding board.
+Sometimes we miss those moments because we’re busy planning what we need to say — or asking the wrong questions.
+By waiting and watching to see what unfolds, you may allow your student the chance to lead you where they need to go.
+And remember that they may or may not need you to tell them what to do.
+Your student may simply need a sounding board.
 Listening may be all that is required.

-Of course, you may need to ask a few questions to “prime the pump” and get conversation going, but choose your questions carefully.
+Of course, you may need to ask a few questions to ”prime the pump” and get conversation going, but choose your questions carefully.
 Ask how your student’s friends are doing.
-As he talks about someone else, he may be sharing his own feelings or opinions.
+As your student talks about someone else, they may be sharing their own feelings or opinions.
 Read between the lines.
-At some point, you may want to ask your student about his plans for Winter Break.
-Ask whether there is anything he wants you to think about or needs you to do before he comes home for the longer break.
-Ask whether he thinks it would be a good idea to talk about expectations or house rules for the longer Winter Break.
+At some point, you may want to ask your student about plans for Winter Break.
+Ask whether there is anything they want you to think about or need you to do before they come home for the longer break.
+Ask whether they think it would be a good idea to talk about expectations or house rules for the longer Winter Break.

 Ask questions — but only a few.
 Listen a lot.
 Think twice before you share your opinion.
 Provide listening space and time.

 So yes, talk to your student, but listen more.
-Both you and he may be pleasantly surprised.
+Both you and your student may be pleasantly surprised.